-Medical Alert Devices: Understanding and diplomacy when suggesting lifestyle changes can make the difference.
+Understanding and diplomacy when suggesting lifestyle changes can be vital … especially regarding Medical Alert Devices.

 Often children will make a decree … Mom, you need a medic alert” … and very often there will be push back.
 Often children will insist on looking over Mom or Dad’s finances… and very often there will be push back.